ecsyjs/ecsy/README.md

         }
       }

-      // Define a query of entities that have "Speed" and "Position" components MovableSystem.queries = {
+      // Define a query of entities that have "Velocity" and "Position" components MovableSystem.queries = {
         moving: {
-          components: [Speed, Position]
+          components: [Velocity, Position]
         }
       }